4neesh/DevBlog/src/posts/001helloWorld.md

 <br>

 <p>
 It was roughly 5 years ago when I wrote my first line of code.
 I had attended a job interview for an internship when I was asked about writing macros to reflect upon my experience with Microsoft Excel.
+At that point, I had no experience to reflect upon.
 That evening I wrote my first macro to change the colour of a cell to red with a keyboard shortcut.<br>
-Two lessons were taken from that day: there are many doors in technology that allow us to achieve things we couldn't imagine, and the advent of high-level programming languages provides a more intuitive experience writing code than I could have thought.
+Two lessons were taken from that day: there is no end to the opportunity to learn within technology, and the advent of high-level programming languages provides a more intuitive experience writing code than I could have thought.
 </p>
 </p>
 Fast-forward to the present day and I am starting a blog to document the areas of technology that I explore, find interesting, and am challenged by on a daily basis.<br>